 LOOKING FOR VOLUNTEERS!!!

 We very much need more people….more energized bodies and minds….to achieve our goal.
-Here are positions we are hoping to fill as of the end of August 2018:
+Here are other positions we are hoping to fill.

 Research Assistant: Zero Waste McMinnville periodically needs some information that might require internet searching.
 This position would not be constant, but each assignment could take up to 5 hours.
 Most would be significantly shorter.
 For example, we would like to identify other places where people could take items that are not recycled by Recology, i.e., pill containers, plastic planter trays, burnt out light bulbs, etc. Also, identify and inventory the major items by volume or weight that businesses currently send to landfill but which might otherwise be diverted by some means.
 We’ll point you in the right direction to get you started.